Insight From The Stellar Scientist Trader - An Integrated BioSci Investing Report

-In the previous week, Dr. Tran BioSci of Integrated BioSci Investing had the honor to sit down with the expert, Decision Analytics in an interview.
+In the previous week, Dr. Tran BioSci of Integrated BioSci Investing had the honor of sitting down with the expert, Decision Analytics, in an interview.
 Our readers greatly benefited from his wisdom.
 His recommendation on Spectrum Pharmaceuticals (NASDAQ:SPPI) proved correct.
-The stock increased 36% the following day (and reached its 52-weeks high) after the accurate forecasting of the phase 2 trial (which studied poziotinib as a treatment for non small cell lung cancer with exon 20 mutation).
+The stock increased 36% the following day (and reached its 52-week high) after the accurate forecasting of the phase 2 trial (which studied poziotinib as a treatment for non-small cell lung cancer with exon 20 mutation).

-In this report, we are delighted to have another bioscience expert, Biotech Beast (“BB”) to share his investing acumen with readers.
+In this report, we are delighted to have another bioscience expert, Biotech Beast (“BB”), to share his investing acumen with readers.
 As a scientist and trader, BB focuses on the trading around biotech catalysts, both clinical and regulatory.

 Dr. Tran: We noticed that you published only 14 research articles since you joined Seeking Alpha in 2015.
 Is there a particular reason you chose to write fewer (yet stellar quality) research?

-BB: Like many authors on Seeking Alpha my writing has been more of a side project although hopefully, I will have time to write a little more often in the near future.
+BB: Like many authors on Seeking Alpha, my writing has been more of a side project, although hopefully, I will have time to write a little more often in the near future.
 I don’t write about every stock I invest in or buy.
-I have of course owned stocks outside of the healthcare sector since it is important to diversify but you won’t find me writing an article about Tesla (NASDAQ:TSLA) or Apple (NASDAQ:AAPL).
+I have, of course, owned stocks outside of the healthcare sector, since it is important to diversify, but you won’t find me writing an article about Tesla (NASDAQ:TSLA) or Apple (NASDAQ:AAPL).

 Dr. Tran: Why do you focus on the trading of biotech stocks around catalytic events?
 Can you elaborate on the lucrative rewards of the “binary event” trading for investors who are new to the life science sector?

 BB: I focus on biotech stocks with upcoming catalysts because I like the excitement that comes with it.
 These stocks routinely trade up or down 60-80% (or more!) on the announcement of results from a clinical trial or the news that the FDA has approved or rejected their new drug.
 For those who are new to the sector, it is worth noting you should invest in these small biotech companies only what you can afford to lose.
-I do invest or trade in more boring stocks but no one wants to read my thoughts about Pfizer’s (PFE) dividend yield.
+I do invest or trade in more boring stocks, but no one wants to read my thoughts about Pfizer’s (NYSE:PFE) dividend yield.

 Dr. Tran: What is your most notable experience with a positive catalyst trading (and its story)?